8 min read

 Attractions

-Christmas Festivals and Markets
+Christmas festivals and markets

-3. Christmas is one of two gazetted public holidays for the Christians in Singapore, the other being Good Friday.
+3. Christmas is one of two gazetted public holidays for Christians in Singapore, the other being Good Friday.

-4. One of the first live Christmas trees in Singapore on display was at Raffles Hotel in 1933, when the iconic hotel began hosting its annual special Christmas Gala Dinner and Tree Auction to raise money for charity.
+4. One of the first live Christmas trees on display in Singapore was at Raffles Hotel in 1933, when the iconic hotel began hosting its annual special Christmas Gala Dinner and Tree Auction to raise money for charity.

 5. Christmas is a multicultural affair in Singapore, with people of different ethnicities and religions partaking in its festivities, often with cultural adaptations of Christmas foods.